Linear Clock: Solar

 In the initial prototype build, I cut the plastic window the same size as the cutout in the face.
 This made for a challenging assembly procedure because I had to glue the sides of the plastic window and cutout together, without any visible glue squeeze-out.
 To make the process foolproof, I changed the design to mill a shallow pocket around the cutout on the back of the face, and milled a larger acrylic window in the negative of this shape.
 Now I could glue these hidden surfaces together without having to worry about squeeze-out.

 Finishing is the step where you get to see your hard work pay off.
 There’s something satisfying about watching the wood take a deep, rich color as the first coat of oil goes on.
-I used a tung oil finish, with a spray varnish for the front face.
-Once finished, the PCBs were fastened inside with glue or tape, and all the connection hardware installed.
+I used a tung oil finish for the frame, and a water-based polyurethane topcoat for the maple face.
+Once finished, the PCBs were fastened inside, and all the connection hardware installed.